theRealAph/ScopeLocals/README.md

     }
 ```

-This "shadowing" only extends until the end of the extent of the
+This re-binding only extends until the end of the extent of the call
-call to `supplier.get()` above.
+to `supplier.get()` above.

 (Note: This code example assumes that `USER_CREDENTIALS` is already bound
 to a highly privileged set of credentials.)

+(Note: extent local variables my be bound by either `run()` or
+`call()`.
+The main difference between them is that `call()` allows a
+value to be returned, whereas `run()` does not return anything.
-(Note: Normally, user code run by the framework is not expected to
+Normally, user code run by the framework is not expected to return a
-return a result, the processRequest() method uses run(), which takes a
+result, so the processRequest() method uses run(), which takes a
 `Runnable` and returns nothing.
 In contrast, the user code supplied to
 `log()` is expected to return a result.
 Therefore, the `log()` method
 uses call(), which takes a `Callable<String>` and returns a `String`.)